gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective-correct-texturemapping.md

 <div class="webgl_bottombar">
 <h3>Mid 1990s Game Consoles</h3>
 <p>
-As a little piece of trivia the Playstation 1 and some of the other game consoles from the same era didn't do perspective correct texturemapping.
+As a little piece of trivia the PlayStation 1 and some of the other game consoles from the same era didn't do perspective correct texture mapping.
 Looking at the results above you can now see why they looked the way they did.
 </p>
 <div class="webgl_center"><img src="resources/ridge-racer-01.png" style="max-width: 500px;" /></div>